5 Types of Acne Scars- and Why You Should Care

 Hypertrophic, Hypertrophic, Hypertrophic, try to say that three times!

 A great example of a hypertrophic scar is the dreaded Keloid!
-So many of us have heard about Keloids, but if you’re like me, you really didn’t understand what they were or how in the world they happened.
+So many of us have heard about Keloids, but if you’re like me, you didn’t understand what they were or how in the world they happened.
 So, the quick answer is that they are a more severe raised scar.
-The only difference between these and the standard hypertrophic scars, is that keloids usually grow larger than the original wound and can continue to grow long after it has healed.
-Freaky right!
+The only difference between these and the standard hypertrophic scars is that keloids usually grow larger than the original wound and can continue to grow long after it has healed.
+Freaky right?

 How They Develop: Unlike ice pick and boxcar scars, hypertrophic scars are not caused by a loss of tissue.
 Instead, they develop through the overproduction of collagen after a deep wound or trauma.
 In the case of keloids, it's like the skin doesn't know that the wound has healed, and continues to produce collagen.

-This honestly leaves one question? ...Why the skin gotta be so extra?!
+Does this honestly leave one question? ...Why does the skin have to be so extra?!

 I know, I was shocked too!
 But, honestly, POI strikes many as a type of scarring because, just like with a bruise, POI will leave a darker mark after trauma to the skin (in this case, acne).